WSINTRA/bingo-online-frontend/README.md

 # idea notes

 Multiple users,
-One admin
+One gameMaster
-Line and a house button
-Random number 1 - 90
+Line and a house button for players and a newBall button for gameMaster Random number 1 - 90
 Track every number that comes out,
 Play for a line,